nrs32/curvy-graphs/packages/curvy-graphs/README.md

       </CurvyTimeGraphAnimator>
     ```

+- `TooltipsLayer` — Overlay invisible interaction points on the graph (via `InteractionPoints`) and show a styled tooltip (via `Tooltip`) when a user hovers over a data point.

+  - All `InteractionPoint` Props — except `onHover` (handled internally)

+  - All `Tooltip` Props — except `interactionPoint` (provided internally)

 - `InteractionPoints` — Render invisible SVG circles over each data point to enable tooltip interactions on hover or touch.

   - **width**: `number` — Width of the SVG/chart area in pixels.